Participating in Clinical Trials

 - taking certain medicines, or vitamins, or getting vaccines will prevent a disease in people who have never had the disease or prevent a disease from returning.

-In quality of life trials, researchers look for ways to make life better for people living with a life threatening disease or chronic health problem.
-For example, they may study the role of caregivers, support groups, and various types of social interventions.
+In supportive care trials, researchers look for ways to make life better for people living with a life threatening disease or chronic health problem.
+The goal may be to maximize comfort or to manage side effects of treatment.
+Researchers may study the role of caregivers, support groups, and various types of social interventions.
+Supportive care interventions are not intended to treat or cure a disease.

 - A Phase I trial tests an experimental treatment on a small group of often healthy people (20 to 80), to judge its safety and side effects, and to find the correct drug dosage.